 - If the title is powerful on its own, limit the imagery and make it the centerpiece (minimalism is always appreciated!).
 There’s probably not much explanation required here:

 Steps 1 and 2 make up the ‘reflection’ phase of your research.
 Before continuing, it is important to keep in mind the literary genre, the readers, and the essence of the story.
 All these elements should come together in your design.
 If your design represents your story but does not appeal to your readers, your book will not reach as many people.

 After thinking about what you want to convey, it’s time to look for ideas, and chase inspiration.
 Start with other books – how did your favorite authors illustrate their covers (they probably didn’t do it themselves, but still)?
 Sometimes different editions of the same book have different covers.
 It may be interesting to see how the same story is ‘represented’ differently.

 You can also compare covers of books of different literary genres.
 If not, you can compare different styles – minimalist or extravagant, focusing more on images or words, etc. Use sites like Pinterest or Flickr to find ideas.
 Look for “book covers” for general examples, or use specific search terms like “fantasy fonts” if needed.

-After surfing the Internet for a little inspiration, it’s time to put those ideas into action.
+After surfing the Internet for a little inspiration, it’s time to put the ideas you’ve unearthed into action.
 You can even use Pinterest to create a mood board from which to work!
 Pin colors, fonts and images that you like.
-When looking for images, you can look beyond the social networks we have already talked about.
-You can pin images from any site.
-Some sites offer copyright-free images such as Pexels and Unsplash.
+When searching for images, you can look beyond the social networks we have already talked about.
+Some sites, for instance, offer copyright-free images such as Pexels, Unsplash, Pixabay and Pikwizard.